 The story behind the historical play is the legend of Sunniva and the story of the Selju-men who were supposed to have been both at Selja and at Kinn.
 The central part of the story is connected to Kinn Church and the legend of Borni who built the church, from long before the church was built until after the Reformation and the break with the Roman Catholic Church.

-Walking along Sunnivaleia / Pilgrimsleia around the island of Kinn is a great hike.
-You start from the quay at Kinn and turn left behind the white house that stands just above the quay (see sign next to the house).
+Walking along Sunnivaleia / Pilgrimsleia around the island of Kinn is a great hike with beautiful views.
+You start from the pier at Kinn and turn left behind the white house that stands just above the pier (see sign next to the house).
 You follow the marked trail that runs along the south side of the island.
 Continue across Høyskaret and down onto the flat ground on the other side of Høyskaret, where you turn right towards Kinn Church.
 Høyskaret is the highest point on the hike and is located at 110 meters above sea level.
-If you look to the left at the bottom of the flat ground, you are looking straight up towards Kinnaklova.
+If you look to the left when you are at the bottom of the flat ground, you are looking straight up towards Mt Kinnaklova.

 Sunnfjord is situated between the Sognefjord and Nordfjord, and is a great area for nature experiences, culture and activities in beautiful and wild nature.
 Some of the things you can do in Sunnfjord are glacier-hikes, Alpine Ski-touring and Ski Centres, mountain hikes, biking, kayaking and trout fishing on Lake Jølstravatnet and island hopping on the western coast.
 Lake Jølstravatnet is the lifeblood of the 12 villages that are idyllically located down by the lake in Jølster.
 There is a short way to the diversity of what you can see and do in the area around Lake Jølstravatnet and Kjøsnesfjorden.
 Astruptunet in Jølster, with all its contents, the workshop and the equipment that belonged to the painter Nikolai Astrup, is open for guided tours during summer.
 The road over Gaularfjellet takes the traveller into the waterfalls from the mighty Sognefjord.
 The 130 kilometer long drive is exciting and varied and is one of ten National Tourist Routes in western Norway.
 The new viewpoint at Utsikten at the top of Gaularfjellet is one of many great viewpoints along this road which goes between Balestrand in Sogn and Moskog and Sande in Sunnfjord.
 The road is closed during winter.
 Farthest west is the city of Florø with its many islands.
 One of the islands is Kinn with Kinn Church, a stone church from the 12th century.
 There is the annual Kinnaspelet which tells the story of Princess Sunniva from Ireland who escaped from the Viking King Ramn who wanted her as his queen.
 Førde and Florø are cities and municipal centers in Sunnfjord which stretches from the Jostedalsbreen Glacier in the east to the coast and the archipelago in the west.